Non-Abelian entanglement asymmetry in random states

 Eq.~\eqref{eq:asymp_beh_asymm_ab} is the main result of Ref.~\cite{ampc-24}.
 When $\ell_A < L/2$, the asymmetry vanishes in the limit $L\to\infty$, indicating that the reduced density matrix $\rho_A$ is on average $U(1)$ symmetric in that regime.
 As discussed in~\cite{ampc-24}, this property can be understood through the Hayden-Preskill decoupling inequality~\cite{hp-07}, which states that

 where $||\,.\,||_1$ is the $L_1$ norm.
 The decoupling inequality tells us that, if $\ell_A < L/2$, the reduced density matrix is on average exponentially close to the normalised identity matrix (the infinite temperature state) in the $L\to \infty$ limit.
+In fact, according to Page's result \eqref{eq:page_curve}, the average entanglement entropy is maximal for $\ell_A<L/2$ in the thermodynamic limit.
 Since the identity matrix respects any symmetry, one expects from the inequality~\eqref{dec_ineq} that $\rho_A$ is on average symmetric with respect to any group when $\ell_A<L/2$ and $L\to\infty$, as we have just proved in Eq.~\eqref{eq:asymp_beh_asymm_ab} for an arbitrary $U(1)$ group.
 For this reason, we can anticipate that the asymmetry of a subsystem $\ell_A<L/2$ and large $L$ remains zero when we consider any other group.
 But the most surprising feature of the result in Eq.~\eqref{eq:asymp_beh_asymm_ab} is the presence of a sharp transition in the entanglement asymmetry at $\ell_A = L/2$ in which it jumps from zero to a finite value.
 That is, the subsystem $A$ transitions from a symmetric state to a non-symmetric one when $\ell_A>L/2$.
 This transition cannot be predicted with the decoupling inequality~\eqref{dec_ineq}.
-In the following sections, we investigate this abrupt jump for different non-Abelian symmetry groups.\\
+In the following sections, we investigate this abrupt jump for different non-Abelian groups.\\

 \textbf{Fluctuations.} We conclude the analysis of the Abelian case with a discussion of the fluctuations of the entanglement asymmetry.
 We consider the variance of the von Neumann asymmetry,

 To obtain it, we need to compute the average of $\Delta S_A^2$, which is given by